 Also, many people buy life insurance (from newlyweds to seniors) to ensure that their loved ones won’t have to move from a beloved family home or undergo an extreme lifestyle change upon their death.

 Your goals for your life insurance policy may vary from these scenarios, but our life insurance needs calculator can help you plan how much life insurance coverage to buy to cover your family.
-You can also get your term life insurance rates for seniors instantly after doing your policy needs calculations.
+You can also get life insurance quotes instantly after doing your policy needs calculations.

 Not many of us willingly face our mortality.
 But, inevitably, someone in our family (or our close friendship circle) dies.
 Then, we face by extension our own inevitable death, as well as grieving the death of our loved one.